 - Use the latest technology in obtaining accurate field data.

 - Present the findings in a transparent and easy to read format for all interested parties to understand in their own way.

-Obtaining accurately calculated tenancy areas for Warehouses, Industrial Buildings, Free Standing Supermarkets and Showrooms, the survey uses the Property Council Method of Measurement known as Gross Lettable Area.
+Obtaining accurately calculated tenancy areas for Office Buildings and Office Business Parks, the survey uses the Property Council Method of Measurement known as Net Lettable Area.

 The net lettable area is calculated by measurements from the internal finished surfaces of permanent internal walls and the internal finished surfaces of dominant portions of the permanent outer building walls.

 Office floor zones where there is less than 1.5metre height clearance above the floor level need to be measured and recorded separately.
-Lift and smoke lobbies calculations are determined site specifically if the are part of a common or if a bank of lifts face each other.
+Lift and smoke lobbies calculations are determined site specifically if they are part of a common area or if a bank of lifts face each other.

 Net lettable Areas for a sub-divided floor do have a slight variance in calculation where walls or partitions adjoin public areas such as lobbies and corridors.

-If you own, manage or lease an industrial building you will find a Nett Lettable Area Survey most useful for;
+If you own, manage or lease an office building you will find a Net Lettable Area Survey most useful for;

 - Showing tenancy square metres on signboards and other marketing material.